richardbraytutor/aws-development-step-by-step/Course Content/S0020 - Mac Setup/L0040 Git, Github, VsCode setup/Git, Github, VsCode setup.md

 # 6 If, at some time in the future you want to work with a different GitHub account :

-In GitHub desktop, sign in to the new GitHub account in "settings"
+- In GitHub desktop, sign in to the new GitHub account in "settings"

-Clone a repo from the new account
+- Clone a repo from the new account

-Open Visual Studio code
+- Open a terminal and enter this command:

 ```bash
 git credential-manager github list